darbyjohnston/tlRender/README.md

 Building on macOS with Qt
 -------------------------
-When running CMake with the super build script, add the Qt location to "CMAKE_PREFIX_PATH" (make sure to use quotes), and enable "TLRENDER_QT5":
+When running CMake with the super build script add the Qt location to "CMAKE_PREFIX_PATH" (make sure to use quotes), and enable "TLRENDER_QT5":
 ```
 cmake ../etc/SuperBuild -DCMAKE_INSTALL_PREFIX=$PWD/install -DCMAKE_PREFIX_PATH="$PWD/install;$HOME/Qt/5.15.2/clang_64" -DTLRENDER_QT5=ON -DCMAKE_BUILD_TYPE=Debug